 - Food allergies

-A person on low salt diet or using another smoking cessation medication is advised not to take nicotine gum or lozenges.
-People diagnosed with phenylketonuria cannot take nicotine gum or lozenges as they contain phenylalanine.
+A person on low salt diet or using another smoking cessation medication are advised not to take nicotine gum or lozenges.
+People diagnosed with phenylketonuria cannot use nicotine gum or lozenges as they contain phenylalanine.

 - Split tobacco